-During the 2022/23 year we will be welcoming more schools into the East Midlands Education Trust and we continue to engage with a number of other prospective partners.
+During the 2023/24 year we will be welcoming more schools into the East Midlands Education Trust and we continue to engage with a number of other prospective partners.
+We are presently in the pre-opening stage of a maths school for the East Midlands in partnership with the University of Nottingham.